azkiflay/terraform/README.md

 To create a load balancer, you need to create the ALB-related resources, namely *listener*, *listener rule*, and *target group*.
 Moreover, you need to create a *security group* to allow traffic to the load balancer since the default rule is to block all incoming and outgoing traffic.

-Therefore, to create a load balancer in your infrastructure, first you need to create the ALB using the using the "*aws_lb*" as shown in the following.
+Therefore, to create a load balancer in your infrastructure, first you need to create the ALB using the using the "*aws_lb*" resource as shown in the following.
 ```bash
   resource "aws_lb" "moodle" {
     name = "moodle-lb"